mikejeuga/CV/README.md

  ## Hobbies

- * Basket-ball takes a huge amount of my time.
+ * Basket-ball.
 From playing to commenting.
 I'm starting to look more at how data and technology take over the sport.
  * I love a good time singing, just an acoustic guitar or a piano and it's showtime.
  * Programming languages.
 I'm curious about <img src="https://media.giphy.com/media/MFyzx6sKvA9cA5sMZp/giphy.gif" width="40" height="40" /> and will adventure myself in the functional world, maybe with Clojure.
 We'll see.